 What is Positive Action Challenges (PAC)?

-Positive Action Challenges (PAC) is a ViiV Healthcare funded and run initiative aimed at solving specific but common problems in HIV that limit health, opportunity and rights.
+Positive Action Challenges (PAC) is an innovation platform with a simple objective: to focus a global community of problem solvers on the enduring gaps, unmet needs and bottlenecks preventing the end of the global HIV/AIDS epidemic.
+We aim to encourage new and innovative approaches where current and past practice has failed to address these issues or has delivered inadequate success.
 We run challenge prize competitions connecting experts in HIV and international development communities with solvers and innovators from other fields.
 Our challenges aim to identify replicable, scalable and sustainable solutions that can overcome common bottlenecks faced in tackling HIV.
 We collaborate with partners to pool knowledge and expertise and we encourage our community of solvers to do the same.

 Why is ViiV Healthcare running challenge prizes?

 Challenges prizes have throughout history proven able to engage diverse communities to solve some of the greatest challenges of the day.
 As part of ViiV Healthcare’s Positive Action programmes, PAC is a vehicle through which we aim to achieve substantive change in the field of HIV.
 We believe that collaboration and innovation go hand-in-hand and that challenge prizes can help incentivise solutions to the problems faced by communities and health systems in tackling HIV.
 Please see our History of Challenge Prizes Video to learn more.